bitnami/containers/bitnami/kafka/README.md

 > Note: You **must** also use your own certificates for SSL.
 You can mount your Java Key Stores (`zookeeper.keystore.jks` and `zookeeper.truststore.jks`) or PEM files (`zookeeper.keystore.pem`, `zookeeper.keystore.key` and `zookeeper.truststore.pem`) into `/opt/bitnami/kafka/conf/certs`.
 If client authentication is `none` or `want` in Zookeeper, the cert files are optional.

-### Setting up a Apache Kafka Cluster
+### Setting up an Apache Kafka Cluster

-A Apache Kafka cluster can easily be setup with the Bitnami Apache Kafka Docker image using the following environment variables:
+An Apache Kafka cluster can easily be setup with the Bitnami Apache Kafka Docker image using the following environment variables:

  - `KAFKA_CFG_ZOOKEEPER_CONNECT`: Comma separated host:port pairs, each corresponding to a Zookeeper Server.